VictoriaShalabaeva/italian-cuisine-app/README.md

 - Recipes rating.

-- The posibility to leave a comment on a recipe.
+- The possibility to leave a comment on a recipe.

 - Admin login functionality to edit or delete recipes added by other users (in case of incorrect or inappropriate information).
 At the moment, the recipes correction of other users are done by accessing the data in MongoDB.

-- Advertisment integration (to promote any branded product in the recipes description).
+- Advertisement integration (to promote any branded product in the recipes description).

 - A *Scroll to top* button.